openfact/openfact-platform/INSTALL.md

 ## Installing on MiniShift

-The following are the instructions for installing fabric8 on minishift:
+The following are the instructions for installing openfact on minishift:

 * Make sure you have a recent (3.5 of openshift or 1.5 of origin later) distribution of the `oc` binary on your `$PATH`